arc42/quality.arc42.org-site/README.md

 Hint: `_todo-qualities` contains qualities whose definitions are missing.
 You may fill those files with content.
 Then move them to the appropriate folder (e.g. `qualities/<letter>/_posts`).

 Hint: If you add new files you have to clean-rebuild the whole application.
-The watch is only for modifications of existing files.